 16. Walk down a street full of graffiti

-17. Let yourself be dazzled by the jewelry in Serangoon Road
+17. Let yourself be dazzled by the jewels of Serangoon Road

-18. Feeling small among the skyscrapers of Downtown
+18. Feel small between the skyscrapers in Downtown

 Downtown, Singapore’s financial district, is full of skyscrapers.
 For us, it was quite impressive as we had never seen so many skyscrapers together.
 In Downtown there are about 80 skyscrapers and the tallest of them is 290m high.
 That’s why you’ll feel small walking among the skyscrapers of Downtown.
 The contrasts in the city of Singapore are breathtaking.
 Just next to Downtown you will find Chinatown with its old pagodas and colorful little houses.
 It’s also interesting to see that in its determination to become a garden city, Singapore has skyscrapers with plants and trees even on the rooftop.